mrrpnya/mrrpnya.github.io/content/en/collections/lgbtq_resources.md

 ::alert{type="info"}
 This article is a work in progress - You can submit an issue or pull request to contribute.
+Presently, it feels lacking in *transmasculine* and *non-binary* resources.
+You can submit some in an [Issue.](https://github.com/mrrpnya/mrrpnya.github.io/issues)
 ::

 If you find that this list is lacking or inaccurate, please open a GitHub issue or pull request.